zmuranaka/scryfall_api_symbols/example/README.md

 # example

-An example project showing how to use the magic_the_gathering_flutter package.
+An example project showing how to use the scryfall_api_symbols package.